teslastine08/Azure_ARM_VM/Readme.txt

+Note: This is my first Azure ARM templete project and below is the detailed Workflow i have described to creat a Virtual Machine using VS Code, Azure ARM tool, Powershell, JSON and Azure Subscription.

-Creat Azure Profile
-Install Azure ARM tools in local environment
-Creat the Json Files in a designated directory
+Creat Azure Profile over Microsoft Azure Portal Install Azure ARM tools in local environment (I have used Visual Studio code) Creat and save the Json Files in a designated directory

-run and deploy the Azure environment:
+run and deploy the Azure environment using Powershell:
 Connect-AzAccount
 New-AzResourceGroup -Name "MyResourceGroup" -Location "eastus" New-AzResourceGroupDeployment -Name RDP -ResourceGroupName sre-ank-08 -TemplateFile .\RDP.json -TemplateParameterFile .\RDP_Parameters.json